KIAND-glitch/clinician_appt_system/README.md

 	- Allowed roles: `clinician`, `admin`
 	- Path param: `id` (clinician id)
 	- Optional query params: `from` (ISO datetime), `to` (ISO datetime)
+	- Responses:
-	- Returns: `200 OK` array of appointments for that clinician (filtered by optional from/to) or an empty array if the clinician does not exist or has no appointments.
+    -  `200 OK` array of appointments for that clinician (filtered by optional from/to) or an empty array if the clinician has no appointments.
+    -  `404 Not Found` if the clinician does not exist.
+    -  `400 Bad Request` if the query parameters are invalid.
     - Example curl request
     ```bash
         curl -s -X GET http://localhost:3000/clinicians/c1/appointments \